nliorni/urepository/Snakemake6/README.md

 	-add new workflow options!! (cnv, somatic and mitochondrial variant calling and annotation) -add an html report
-	-migrate workflow options to config file and wrap the Snakefile -fix deepvariant option to a version that can be fed with a bed file
+	-migrate workflow options to config file and wrap the Snakefile -fix deepvariant workflow option to a version that can be fed with a bed file